upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 # How to create modules for the Preupgrade Assistant
 Preupgrade Assistant (PA) is framework / tool that executes PA modules.
+The official set of modules developed by Red Hat handles only content provided/signed by Red Hat.
-It is expected that people will want to create own PA modules to extend the current functionality provided by the official set of modules developed by Red Hat which handle just content provided/signed by Red Hat.
-However system usually contains additional 3rd-party or custom products/applications as well.
+You can create your own custom PA modules to extend the current functionality.
+However, the system usually contains additional third party or custom products and applications.
-For those, if you want to handle migration of these automatically during the upgrade, or if you want to add own additional checks to evaluate which of your systems could be safely upgraded, you can add your custom PA modules that do the thing for you automatically and saves a time.
+You can add your custom PA modules if you want to handle migration of these products and applications automatically during the upgrade, or if you want to automatically run additional checks to evaluate which of your systems could be safely upgraded.

 This is short tutorial how to write modules for PA.
-Currently the only known use of PA to us is in-place upgrade (IPU) from RHEL 6 (and derived) systems to RHEL 7, so the tutorial is focused mainly on development of modules for the IPU.
-That means, we expect you do not want to create your own compose (in other words, repository) with PA modules and want to just create your custom modules in the already existing compose.
+Currently the only known use of PA is the in-place upgrade (IPU) from RHEL 6 (and derived) systems to RHEL 7, so the tutorial is focused mainly on development of modules for the IPU.
+We expect that you do not want to create your own compose (repository) with PA modules and want to create your custom modules in the already existing compose.
 If you want to create your own compose see the `00_create_own_compose/README.md` document for more info.

-Before you write the first module, take a look into the [IPU process graph](#the-ipu-rhel-6-to-rhel-7-process) to understand what happens when.
-Then we would like you to understand how the [PA module](#structure-of-the-pa-module) structure looks like.
-We prepared a set of examples and tamples of various PA modules, the list of those is [here](#module-templates-and-examples).
-If you want to create a PA module from scratch, you can use the [preupg-content-creator](#create-a-module-using-the-preupg-content-creator-utility).
-If you want to add one of our templates into the existing compose, we suggest you to look at [here](#create-a-module-without-using-the-preupg-content-creator-utility).
+[comment]: <> (Miriam: This paragraph duplicates info from the Table of Contents and isn't necessary.)
 [comment]: <> (TODO: add the rest of the story to create/add a module)
 [comment]: <> (TODO: do we want to keep the paragraph below?)

-The text in sections below describes in the nutshell how to create a simple module in the existing compose and structure of the compose in nutshell.
+The text in sections below describes how to create a simple module in the existing compose and the basic structure of the compose.
 If you are interested how to write specific PA modules, see the numbered subdirectories (except the `00_create_own_compose` directory).
 Each one represent a PA module with own documentation (`README.md`) and comments in the code.
-Going through these modules consecutively gives you better understanding how to write PA modules than reading just a specific one, but we tried to prepare them in the way the consecutive reading is not necessary.
+Going through these modules consecutively gives you better understanding how to write PA modules than reading just a specific one.

 #### Table of Contents
 1. [The IPU RHEL 6 to RHEL 7 process](#the-ipu-rhel-6-to-rhel-7-process)